francois-le-ko4la/docstring-to-markdown/README.md

 pyproject.toml.

 # Why ?:
-We can find a lot of tools to generate docs from code but we want something quick and easy to setup.
+We can find a lot of tools to generate docs from code, but we want something quick and easy to set up.
 This tool can be used on python file or python package.

 Semantic analysis and tree traversal are not really my passions ^^, but these types of tools are still very interesting.
 Some time has passed since the first version.
-I admit that Python had started to introduce typing but it was, not yet widespread.
+I admit that Python had started to introduce typing, but it was, not yet widespread.
 There have also been significant changes in the deployment of packages, and since the script setup.py has no reason to exist.
 I have therefore migrated to the TOML file and adapted the META import libraries.